maniospas/Blombly/docs/material/concurrency.md

 2. Pushing, popping, or setting elements to lists or maps.
 3. IO operations, such as conole read/writes, the file system, and web resources.

 IO may be modified externally too.
-But if concurrency is properly aknowledged throughout code writing, you would not write code for such operations any differently.
+But if concurrency is properly acknowledged throughout code writing, you would not write code for such operations any differently.

 !!! info